1. Output information

 understand the methods used to create the data

-In 2011, the national life tables were assessed by the UK Statistics Authority and given National Statistics status.
+- In 2011, the national life tables were assessed by the UK Statistics Authority (PDF, 164Kb) and given National Statistics status.

 National life tables are a convenient way of analysing age-specific death rates and a standard demographic tool used to portray expectation of life at various ages.
 We construct life tables separately for males and females because of their different mortality patterns.
 We routinely publish two types of national life expectancy, the national life table and the period and cohort life expectancy tables.